jalexisg/SET08103/labs/lab03/README.md

 We can now connect locally without having to do so from another docker container.

 IntelliJ allows database queries to be executed using a plugin named Database Navigator.
-To install this plugin select `File->Settings then Plugins` From the marketplace tab search for and install the plugin.
+To install this plugin select `File->Settings` then `Plugins` From the marketplace tab search for and install the plugin.

 ![Database Plugin](img/databaseplugin.png)

-After doing this you should see a database tab on the right of IntelliJ where you can set up a new MySQL Connection
+After doing this you should see a database tab on the right of IntelliJ where you can set up a new MySQL Connection.
+The fields should all be filled automatically with the exception of the password which is `example`

 ![MySQL Connection](img/sqlconnection.png)